Back to iRobot Guides

 Check Water Tank

-Remove the water tank and ensure it has water.
+Remove the water tank and make sure it has water.
 Refill if empty.
 Reseat the tank pushing firmly until it clicks.
 The robot will not mop if it cannot detect a full tank.
 Make sure the tank seal is clean and undamaged.

 5